Standards, Data Models and Ontologies

 Controlled vocabularies for drugs, chemicals, and adverse events used in pharmacological research and clinical trials.

-• ATC is the WHO Anatomical Therapeutic Chemical classification, the international standard for drug utilisation and an OMOP CDM vocabulary.
+• ATC (Anatomical Therapeutic Chemical classification) is the WHO international standard for drug utilisation and an OMOP CDM vocabulary.

 • ChEBI (Chemical Entities of Biological Interest) is the EMBL-EBI ontology covering drugs, metabolites, and neurotransmitters.

-• MedDRA is the international terminology for adverse event coding required in clinical trial regulatory submissions to the EMA and ANSM.
+• MedDRA (Medical Dictionary for Regulatory Activities) is the international terminology for adverse event coding in regulatory submissions.

-• NCIT (NCI Thesaurus) is the NCI cancer and clinical research terminology used as a controlled terminology source in CDISC SDTM submissions.
+• NCIT (NCI Thesaurus) is the cancer and clinical research terminology used in CDISC submissions.

-• RxNorm is the NLM standard for clinical drug names and identifiers and the primary drug vocabulary in OMOP CDM.
+• RxNorm is the NLM standard for clinical drug names and the primary drug vocabulary in OMOP CDM.

 Disease, phenotype, and variant curation